Convergence Rate for the Last Iterate of Stochastic Gradient Descent Schemes: Mathematical Model and Main Results

 which has the form of the ABC condition in \cite[assumption 4]{liuyuan2024}.
 Further discussions on the ABC condition can be found in \cite{liuyuan2024} and \cite{khaled2023}.

 \begin{assumption} $\sup_{z \in \Zb} \ell(z, w_*) < \infty$. \end{assumption}

 Assumption \ref{a:ell_cond} is also used in \cite{lei2018}.
 Such an assumption can be satisfied when $\Zb$ is bounded.
 See discussions in \cite{lei2018}.
 Note that by lemma \ref{l:lsg_sb_ell}.\ref{i:l:lsg_sb_ell:dmt}, if $\ell(z, \cdot)$ is convex and assumption \ref{a:loss} holds, then the `noise' $\|\delta m_t\|^2$ defined in (\ref{eq:sgd2}) is bounded by a scalar multiple of $\|w_t - w_*\|^{2\gamma} + 1$.
-This assumption will only be used to produce probability estimates for the convergence rate of SHB iterates.
+This assumption is used to produce probability estimates using concentration inequalities for the convergence rate of SHB iterates.